bellingeri/localPTZtime/readme.md

 * **checkptz(ptz_string)**<br>
   Posix Time Zone string formal test.<br>
-  In MicroPython it always returns 'None' because re.fullmatch() is not defined.
+  In MicroPython it always returns 'None' because re.fullmatch() is not defined and the regex is out of the [usable subset](https://docs.micropython.org/en/latest/library/re.html).

 ## Usage example on MicroPython